xcart/xc5-manual/en/look_and_feel/changing_checkout_logos_picture.md

 **Checkout logos** is the picture of the accepted payment methods or security certificates, which is generally shown at the checkout header section.
 It was introduced in X-Cart 5.3.3:

 ![checkout_logos_picture.png]({{site.baseurl}}/attachments/ref_V0WJ7Tzu/checkout_logos_picture.png)

+{% note warning %}
+Since X-Cart 5.3.3.2 version this picture is commented out from the template code and is regarded as an opt-in solution.
+If you want to enable this picture, edit the `skins/customer/layout/header/header.bar.checkout.logos.twig` template and remove `{#` and `#}` marks from the lines 8-10.
+{% endnote %}

 You can customize this picture to show something else by doing these steps: